emmamariagaby/disney-club/README.md

 npm install bcrypt or bcryptjs - you might need to install Pyhton if you get errors (windows) npm install cookie-session

-run npm run dev or nodemon server.js to start the application, then visit localhost:3000.
+run npm, run dev or nodemon server.js to start the application, then visit localhost:3000.

 requirement G:
 Git & Github - yes
 ReadME file - yes
-In time - I guess yes
+In time - yes
 Two resources with CRUD - yes
 Content is saved to MONGODB - yes.